melodyyzh/General_Utilities/git.md

 When we create a SSH key, we create a public-private key pair.
 The SSH key has been encrypted with a passphrase, and when you perform operations that requires authentication, SSH prompt the passphrase to unlock the private key.
 * a. start the SSH agent with `eval $(ssh-agent)`
 * b. add the private key to it with `ssh-add`
 * c. it will ask you for your passphrase once and add the identity.

+#### 7. View local commits that has not been pushed yet
+`git log --branches --not --remotes`